julien-arino/math-of-data-science/SLIDES/MATH2740-slides-00-course-organisation.md

 - To facilitate computer work, we will use `R` within `jupyter` notebooks on [syzygy.ca](https://syzygy.ca)

-- I will provide a whole lecture on using jupyter notebooks and [syzygy.ca](https://syzygy.ca), for now just know that this is a development environment that runs on the web and to which you have access as U of M students
+- I will provide a whole lecture on using jupyter notebooks and [syzygy.ca](https://syzygy.ca), for now just know that this is a development environment that runs on the web and to which you have access as UM students

 - I am also allowing the return of computer assignments as RMarkdown (Rmd) files.
 The lecture on jupyter will also cover this